AdvaitDarbare/MachineLearningCourse/README.md

 ### mlModelsScikitLearn

 - **Code**: See the `mlModelsScikitLearn` directory for various machine learning models implemented using scikit-learn.

+### Classification Milestone Project 1 - End-to-End Heart Disease Classification

+- **Code**: See the `ClassificationMilestoneProject1`
+-  This project aims to build an end-to-end machine learning pipeline for heart disease classification.
+The goal is to predict the presence of heart disease in patients based on various medical attributes.
+The project covers all the essential steps from data preprocessing to model evaluation and deployment.
+-  Uses Logistic Regression, KNN, Random Forest Classifier

 ## References
 - Many explanations and concepts in this project are sourced from Codecademy's materials.
 Specific quotes and detailed explanations are by their courses.